 Let's finish out today's blog posts by discussing whether or not you have to pay child support if you lose your job.
 Losing your job means that you have lost your income.
 Losing income also means that you will be unable to meet your obligations as far as bills and other things of this nature.
 Certainly, child support falls into a category like this.
 For that reason, you need to have a plan in mind when it comes to paying child support.

 Most of the time, you will need to continue to pay child support even if you lose your job and thus lose your income.
-I realize that this may seem harsh, but the reality is that there is likely nothing in your final decree of divorce or final child custody orders that allow you to defer child support payments in the event you lose your job.
-There are multiple reasons for this; foremost among them is that your child needs not pause simply because you lose your income.
+I realize that this may seem harsh, but the reality is that there is likely nothing in your final decree of divorce or final child custody orders that allows you to defer child support payments in the event you lose your job.
+There are multiple reasons for this; foremost among them is that your child needs not to pause simply because you lose your income.
 One of the things you can do while working is to set aside some money to pay for child support and other expenses—an emergency fund.

-There's some urgency fun can be paid for initially by liquidating an asset that you get in your divorce or even by working a second job if you have more time on your hands after the divorce is over with.
+There's some urgency fun can be paid for initially by liquidating an asset that you get in your divorce or even by working a second job if you have more time on your hands after the divorce is over.
 I realize that this does not sound like a lot of fun; it may not even sound fair to you, but the reality is that your responsibility to pay support will not come to an end simply because you lost your job.
-Another aspect of this discussion is that you should remain in conversation with your Co-parent throughout this period, so you do not catch them by surprise when you fail to make a child support payment at the first of the following month.
+Another aspect of this discussion is that you should remain in conversation with your Co-parent throughout this period, so you do not catch them by surprise when you fail to make a child support payment on the first of the following month.

 If you do lose your job, then there are two phone calls that I would make immediately.
 The first would be to call your co-parent to explain the circumstances.
 I'm not sure that anyone at this stage in the game is losing employment because of the pandemic, but certainly, I would think that your Co-parent would understand if you lost your job for a reason like that beyond your control.
 Staying in communication with them will allow you to inform them of what will happen before it becomes a complete shock after a child support payment is missed.